-The first time the band Accept appeared on MTV back in 1983, creator Mike Judge had Beavis and Butthead critique their video Balls To The Wall.
+1983 was the first time the band Accept appeared on MTV.
+Years later, creator Mike Judge had Beavis and Butthead critique their video Balls To The Wall.

 The two animated teenage dumb-asses literally tore the video to pieces and in a Metal Hammer Magazine interview, Guitarist Wolf Hoffmann commented on how Beavis and Butthead thought Balls To The Wall SUCKED.